ACM40960/Hyperspectral-Image-Classification/README.md

 X(x+i, y+j, z+l) \cdot W(i,j,l,k) + b_k \Bigg)
 $$

+the **3D CNN** extended this operation to the spectral dimension, where filters scanned across both space and wavelength simultaneously.
+This allowed the network to capture subtle correlations between spectral signatures and spatial patterns, leading to richer feature maps.
+Together, these convolution operations ensured that the models could automatically learn discriminative features without relying on handcrafted descriptors.

 ---

 ### Step 2.2: Pooling Layer (Downsampling)
+ In our project, the pooling layer was introduced to progressively reduce the spatial resolution of the feature maps while retaining the most important information.
+By applying max-pooling, the model preserved the strongest activations that represent dominant spectral–spatial patterns, while discarding redundant or less significant details.
+This not only reduced computational complexity but also improved robustness to small variations such as noise or slight misalignments in the hyperspectral data.
+The pooling operation therefore helped our CNN models focus on the most discriminative features required for accurate land-cover classification.

 Reduces spatial size while retaining key features: